Thank you for subscribing

 Fish Creek

 You can’t miss the fabulous Fish Creek Hotel.
-The looming art deco building topped with a huge, stunned mullet by Gippsland artist Colin Suggett has become a beacon to those travelling through the rolling countryside to Wilsons Promontory, or those tackling the Great Southern Rail Trail.
+The looming art deco building topped with a huge, stunned mullet by Gippsland artist Colin Suggett has become a beacon to those travelling through the rolling countryside to Wilson Promontory, or those tackling the Great Southern Rail Trail.

 Go for a gallery hop around the “Arts capital of South Gippsland” – including the gallery/bookshop of adored children’s author and illustrator Alison Lester, and Celia Rosser’s eponymous gallery showing her intricate botanical drawings – before a lunch of fine Gippsland pub grub at the destination watering hole.